 Prescription opioids are a popular medication used to treat moderate and severe pain.
 They have developed a notorious reputation over the past two decades, though, for their incredible addiction potential.
 Learn more about what prescription opioids are and how they affect the people who use them.More info

 Short-Term Effects of Lean

 Alcohol is only available to adults ages 21 and older.
 Although teens can usually still find an older friend to purchase beer or liquor, it’s easier to use substances they can purchase themselves.
 Low-strength codeine is available as an over-the-counter medicine in most pharmacies.
 You might still need to be 18 to purchase it, but the lower age limit makes it accessible to more young people.

 2. The effects of lean seem to “slow down” the world around you.

 The active ingredients in cough syrup slow your body’s central nervous system.
 This makes the things around you seem to slow down as well.
 In reality, nothing actually changes but the cough syrup affects your perception and reaction times.

 3. Purple drank “takes the edge off.”

 One of the most appealing effects of lean is that it takes the edge off.
 It softens things and makes it seem like it’s easier to get by.
-As people find themselves hooked to this feeling, they become dependent upon the effects of lean to feel normal.
+As people find themselves hooked to this feeling, they become dependent upon the effects of lean-to feel normal.

 4. Cough syrup gives users feelings of euphoria.

 Drinking more than the recommended dosage of cough syrup provides feelings of euphoria.
-This lighthearted, excited feeling makes lean enticing at first.
+This lighthearted, exciting feeling makes lean enticing at first.
 Again, as users develop a dependence it becomes more difficult to stop using it.